Native American mascot controversy: United States

 This issue was dealt with differently in Maine, where there was also support for changing such offensive names.
 In Skowhegan, Maine, where the area high school sports team was named the "Indians", the Penobscot Nation and the ACLU of Maine urged that it be changed.
 In March 2019 the local School Board voted to eliminate the mascot at Skowhegan Area High School.
 This was the last school in the state to retire this name.
 Similarly, at several other schools with sports teams named "Warriors", Native American imagery was removed.
 By early March 2019, in independent actions through the state, Maine was the first state to eliminate Indigenous mascots in all secondary schools.
 In keeping with this movement, a bill to ban Native American mascots in all public schools passed the Maine House of Representatives and Senate, and was signed into law by Governor Janet Mills in May 2019.
 This was another first for the state.

 Due to media coverage of the controversy over the prominent Washington Redskins, high schools with the sports teams named Redskins have received particular attention across the country.
 Three have a majority of Native American students.
 Advocates for the name suggest that, because some Native Americans use the name to refer to themselves, it is not insulting.
 But, the principal of Red Mesa High School, a Native American-majority school in Teec Nos Pos, Arizona, said that use of the word outside American Indian communities should be avoided because it could perpetuate "the legacy of negativity that the term has created."

-The city of Salamanca, New York, lies within the boundaries of the Allegany Indian Reservation of the Seneca Nation of Indians.
-They are descendants of the westernmost of the historic Six Nations of the powerful Iroquois League, also known as Haudenosaunee, which dominated much of the territory of New York south of the Great Lakes and west of the Hudson River.
-Some 26% of the Salamanca Central High School students are Native American (primarily Seneca), and its sports teams were called the "Warriors".